parisepigenetics/RASflow_EDC/README.md

 ```
 #### 4. **Configuration and timing**

-Two extra files can be found in the `logs` folder:
+Three extra files can be found in the `logs` folder:

 - A log file named `20200615T1540_running_time.txt` stores **running times.**